 No matter what style of pour you train your bartenders to use, one very important step to emphasize is ringing every drink up before it’s prepared or served.
 Making sure every order is recorded in your POS system not only protects your staff from absent-mindedness and you from inadvertent profit loss, it can help prevent deliberate theft as well.

-3. Preventing Theft
+3. Preventing Theft of Restaurant Bar Inventory

 The reality is, alcohol — particularly those high profit, top shelf items — is more subject to theft than almost any other item in your restaurant.
 It’s very easy for a bartender to double pour for their friends (or themselves) without anyone catching on.
 Unless you lock up your stock every night, your cleaning crew frequently can have unmonitored access to your liquor collection.